bohdon/deadlock-parry/README.md

                               seconds (Default: 300)
   -w, --parry-window INTEGER  The maximum allowed duration for parrying before
-                              being hit, in milliseconds (Default: 600) --help                      Show this message and exit.
+                              being hit, in milliseconds (Default: 600) -k, --parry-key TEXT        The key binding for parry (Default: F) --help                      Show this message and exit.
 ```